Studio Pro

-Studio One (formally known as Studio One Pro) is a digital audio workstation (DAW) application, used to create, record, mix and master music and other audio, with functionality also available for video.
-Initially developed as a successor to the KRISTAL Audio Engine, it was acquired by PreSonus and first released in 2009 for macOS and Microsoft Windows.
-PreSonus and Studio One were then acquired by Fender in 2021.
+Studio Pro (formerly known as Studio One Pro) is a digital audio workstation (DAW) application, used to create, record, mix and master music and other audio, with functionality also available for video.
+Initially developed as a successor to the KRISTAL Audio Engine, it was acquired by PreSonus and first released under the name Studio One in 2009 for macOS and Microsoft Windows.
+PreSonus and Studio One were then acquired by Fender in 2021, which led to the product's rebranding as Fender Studio Pro in 2026.

-Since September 2024, users who purchase and register a copy of Studio One receive a permanent license for the software, alongside one year of subsequent feature updates.
-Studio One is also available as part of the Studio One Pro+ monthly subscription program.
+Since 2024, users who purchase and register a copy of Studio Pro receive a permanent license for the software, alongside one year of subsequent feature updates.
+It is also available as part of the Studio One Pro+ monthly subscription program.

 History

-Early development and release (2004–2011)
+Studio One early development and release (2004–2011)

-Studio One originally began development under the name K2, as a follow-up to the KRISTAL Audio Engine.
+Studio Pro originally began development under the name K2, as a follow-up to the KRISTAL Audio Engine.
 Although development for this follow-up began in 2004, it transitioned in 2006 to a cooperation between PreSonus and KristalLabs Software Ltd., a start-up founded by former Steinberg employees Wolfgang Kundrus and Matthias Juwan.
 Kundrus was one of the developers for initial versions of Cubase, and established concepts for the first version of Nuendo.
 Juwan was the author of the original KRISTAL Audio Engine, wrote the specification for version 3 of the VST plug-in standard, and had also worked on multiple Steinberg products, including Cubase, Nuendo, and HALion.

-KristalLabs then became part of PreSonus in 2009, and the former KristalLabs logo was used as the basis for the logo of Studio One.
+KristalLabs then became part of PreSonus in 2009, at which point the software was renamed to Studio One.
+The former KristalLabs logo was used as the basis for the Studio One logo.

 The first version of Studio One was announced on 1 April 2009 at Musikmesse, and released on 27 September 2009.
-The final update for Studio One version 1 (v1.6.5) was released in July 2011.
+The final update for version 1 (v1.6.5) was released in July 2011.